dougeby/IntuneDocs/intune/certificates-s-mime-encryption-sign.md

 # S/MIME overview to sign and encrypt email in Intune

-Email certificates, also known as S/MIME certificate, provide an extra level of security to your email communications by using encryption and decryption.
-Microsoft Intune can use S/MIME certificates to sign and encrypt emails to mobile devices running iOS, Windows, Windows Phone, Android, and macOS.
+Email certificates, also known as S/MIME certificate, provide extra security to your email communications by using encryption and decryption.
+Microsoft Intune can use S/MIME certificates to sign and encrypt emails to mobile devices running the following platforms:

+- Android
+- iOS
+- macOS
+- Windows 10 and later
+- Windows Phone

 On iOS devices, you can create an Intune-managed email profile that uses S/MIME and certificates to sign and encrypt incoming and outgoing emails.
 For other platforms, S/MIME may or may not be supported.
-If it's supported, you can install certificates that use S/MIME signing and encryption.
-Then, an end user can enable S/MIME in their email application.
+If it's supported, install certificates that use S/MIME signing and encryption.
+Then, an end user enables S/MIME in their email application.

 For more information about S/MIME email signing and encryption with Exchange, see [S/MIME for message signing and encryption](https://docs.microsoft.com/Exchange/policy-and-compliance/smime).